- Main input prices remain at historically low levels

-- Specialty chemicals less dependent on the economic situation
+- Specialty chemicals are less dependent on the economic situation

 - Increase in ethylene production capacity

-Global demand for chemical products is expected to increase in 2018, thanks to the economic recovery in most of the regions we monitor.
+Global demand for chemical products is expected to increase in 2019, but at a slower pace due to slightly sluggish global economic prospects.

 In Western Europe, activity in the chemical industry will expand slowly as a result of the moderate expected economic growth (1.9% in 2019 versus 2.2% in 2018).
 Turnover in the European chemical industry grew by 4% year-on-year at the end of August 2018, after growing by 7% a year earlier.
 Nevertheless, most subsectors of the chemical industry activity should remain steady, thanks the automotive sector despite its challenges.

 The demand for chemical products in North America is expected to keep growing in 2019, despite Coface forecasts that US GDP growth will decelerate to 2.3% (from 2.9% in 2018).
 Both automotive sales and construction activity in the United States will have a negative impact on demand.
 Sales of new light vehicles in 2019 will likely experience a 1% drop, as a result of higher interest rates, higher car prices and less favourable credit conditions.
 Moreover, home builders are cautious about land access, rising input costs, and overall diminishing affordability.
 The FED is expected to continue raising rates in 2019, putting more pressure on car and home buyers and thus offering lower prospects for the chemical industry.